General eligibility criteria for all nominations

 This award recognises the achievements of an outstanding and innovative teacher who instils knowledge and a lifelong love of language and culture in students.

-Find out more on the Community Languages Teacher Medal nomination form.
+To view the assessment criteria and for more information, download the Community Languages Teacher Medal nomination form.

 -